 The Virus (GAV) report displays information on malware stopped by the Gateway AntiVirus security service.
 You can use this report to see the most common viruses that Gateway AntiVirus denies, and see information about how the viruses attempt to enter your network.

-This report is available only if log messages with data for this report exist in the specified time frame.
-To make sure that your Firebox sends log messages required to generate this report , follow the steps to Enable Logging for this Report.
+This report is available when log messages with data for this report exist in the specified time frame.
+To make sure that your Firebox sends log messages required to generate this report, follow the steps to Enable Logging for this Report.

 How to Use this Report

 This report can help you identify areas where viruses could potentially enter your network so that you can take action.
 Here are some ways to use this report:

 - Select the Virus (GAV) or Virus (IAV) pivot to identify the types of viruses that are stopped by Gateway AntiVirus and IntelligentAV.
 You can also use this data to troubleshoot false positives (safe files that Gateway AntiVirus or IntelligentAV incorrectly identifies as a virus).
 If you identify files that cause false positives, add them to the File Exceptions list.

 - Select the Activity Trend pivot to compare the number of files scanned with the number of viruses detected over time.

 - Select the Host (HTTP) pivot to identify host computers that cause viruses to enter the network.

 - Select the Protocol pivot to identify the protocols and policies that allow viruses to enter the network.